afair/email_address/README.md

 Most of these terms were created during implemtation of this library and are not (yet) industry standard terms.

+The email address consists of the **local** part, the '@' symbol, and the **host** name.

+The local part is usually the user, mailbox, or role accont name.
+Some MTA's support an optional tag, usually after a "+" or other pre-defined symbol, which the user can specify anything to filter or sort incomgng mail.
+This can also be used to create unique email addresses that resolve to the main account.

+The host name is the domain name or subdomain that resolves to an IP Address from the DNS MX (Mail Exchanger) record.
+That IP should receive email messages on port 25 over SMTP.

 **Original**: email address is of the format given by the user.